-- A minimum of 18 semester units in a major or area of emphasis, as approved by the CCC Chancellor's Office. - b.
-Obtainment of a minimum grade point average of 2.0 or higher.
+- a.
+Completion of 60 semester units that are eligible for transfer to the California State University by completing the following: - The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education-Breadth Requirements; and - A minimum of 18 semester units in a major or area of emphasis, as approved by the CCC Chancellor's Office. - b.
+A minimum grade point average of 2.0 or higher.
 Students completing this degree will have satisfied the lower division major preparation and transfer requirements for priority admission consideration to a local CSU campus.

-- 1. Critically evaluate the decentralized nature of power in the American political system. - 2.
-Assess the major concepts in comparing and analyzing political systems and political cultures around the globe, e.g., globalization, democratization, political and economic development in selected countries, etc. - 3.
-Evaluate and interpret the global interaction of nations, non-governmental organizations, and international organizations in the international arena. - 4.
+- Critically evaluate the decentralized nature of power in the American political system. - Assess the major concepts in comparing and analyzing political systems and political cultures around the globe, e.g., globalization, democratization, political and economic development in selected countries, etc. - Evaluate and interpret the global interaction of nations, nongovernmental organizations, and international organizations in the international arena. - 4.
 Use media resources to evaluate and assess research and writings in issues of Political Science. - 5.
 Judge the respective relevance of the major western political philosophers of the past for the 21st century.